All school councils in Victoria operate under the Education and Training Reform Act 2006.

 - Operating a children’s service at the school.

 School councils comprise parents, the principal, staff, and students if the school has enrolments in year 7 and above.
 Many councils also have community members.
 At least two thirds of the membership consists of parents.
 School council elections are held in February or March each year and must be completed by 31 March.
-Our School Council election process for 2023 is currently underway.
-See Compass for details.

 All parents or guardians of students enrolled at the school are eligible to vote for parent members, staff vote for Department employee members and students vote for student members.
 Community members are co-opted by the school council.